-My new favorite way to grill salmon is on the flat side of a two-sided cast-iron griddle placed on top the grill grates.
+My new favorite way to grill salmon is on the flat side of a case iron griddle placed right on top the grill grates.
 This is also a great way to prepare scallops and shrimp.
 No need to worry about them falling through the grates!

 Prepared this way, a delightful crispy 'crust' can be seared on the outside while keeping the salmon tender and flaky on the inside.